MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-custom-format-strings.md

 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
-ms.date: 11/30/2022
+ms.date: 12/2/2022
 LocalizationGroup: Create reports
 ---
 # Use custom format strings in Power BI Desktop

 [!INCLUDE [applies-yes-desktop-no-service](../includes/applies-yes-desktop-no-service.md)]

-With custom format strings in **Power BI Desktop**, you can customize how fields appear in visuals and make sure your reports look just the way you want them to look.
+With custom format strings in **Power BI Desktop**, you can customize how fields appear in visuals and make sure your reports look just the way you want them to.

 ![Screenshot of Power BI desktop in Modeling view, highlighting Custom in the Format dropdown menu.](media/desktop-custom-format-strings/custom-format-strings-01.png)